Mithril v2.2.8

 How do I go about contributing ideas or new features?

-Create an issue thread on GitHub to suggest your idea so the community can discuss it.
+Go to our discussions forum to suggest your idea so the community can discuss it.

 How should I report bugs?